Woostmeister/accountability-mirror/GETTING-STARTED.md

 **Important:** If you clear browser data or use a different browser, you'll need to set up again.
 No cloud backup.

+**💡 Pro Tip:** Click "Export Settings" in Settings to download a backup file.
+Keep it safe!
+You can restore anytime with "Import Settings".

 ---

 ## Troubleshooting